braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Derivation of Formal Assumptions from Principles of Background Independence**]

-The four formal assumptions $(A1)$ through $(A4)$ do not constitute arbitrary mathematical conveniences; they are the rigorous encoding of the fundamental physical principles required to establish background independence; relational uniformity; and the absence of privileged reference frames within the quantum vacuum.
+The four formal assumptions $(A1)$ through $(A4)$ do not constitute arbitrary mathematical conveniences; they are the encoding of the fundamental physical principles required to establish background independence; relational uniformity; and the absence of privileged reference frames within the quantum vacuum.

 **Assumption $(A1)$ (Locality and Equivariance)** embodies the principle that physical laws remain local and identical everywhere in the universe.
 It asserts that no hidden global coordinates; external clocks; or absolute labels may influence where or how the rewrite rule applies.
 The dynamics must depend exclusively on the intrinsic relational structure that automorphisms preserve; ensuring that if two regions of the graph are topologically identical; the laws of physics act upon them identically.